Wolverine971/9takes/src/blog/community/inspiration-for-9takes.md

 Additionally I found some <a href="/blog/community/consensus-on-human-nature" >similarities between the philosophy and psychology that pointed towards the enneagram</a>.

 So that was the inspiration for 9takes.
 If you want to see what I am building sign up and join 9takes below ⬇️.
-Of course you are free to decline but we are there is so much more to explore. 🚀
+Of course, you are free to decline, but there is much more to explore. 🚀

 <style>
 </style>